dancer1325/kotlin-website/docs/topics/jvm/jvm-get-started.md

 [//]: # (title: Get started with Kotlin/JVM)

+* goal
-This tutorial demonstrates how to use IntelliJ IDEA for creating a console application.
+  * use IntelliJ IDEA -- for -- creating a console application

+* requirements
-To get started, first download and install the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html).
+  * download and install the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html)

 ## Create a project
+* TODO:
 1. In IntelliJ IDEA, select **File** | **New** | **Project**.
 2. In the panel on the left, select **New Project**.
 3. Name the new project and change its location if necessary.